 Curiously the government continued to try to justify car searches after Cruz when the smell was for “unburnt marijuana” instead of burnt marijuana.
 I convinced a judge in the Lowell District Court to suppress evidence seized following a car search based on an officer’s claim that he had been overwhelmed by the smell of unburnt marijuana as soon as my client rolled down his car window.
 This officer’s preposterous claim could have laughable since my client had a quarter of an ounce of marijuana in a sealed ziplock back inside a closed center console, but my client was arrested for (you guessed it) possession with intent to distribute marijuana and had his car towed.
 Shortly after the judge allowed my motion to suppress that the smell of unburnt marijuana was no more a basis to search a car than the smell of burnt marijuana, the Supreme Judicial Court weighed in on the issue.
 The SJC held in Commonwealth v.
 Overmyer that the smell of unburnt marijuana coming from a car does not provide the police with probable cause to believe that the car contains a criminal amount (more than one ounce) of that substance, which would be needed to justify a search of the vehicle under the automobile exception to the warrant requirement.

-If you have been charged with a crime involving marijuana, you need a marijuana lawyer in the Greater Boston area and north of Boston, please, contact me today for a free consultation.
+If you have been charged with a crime involving marijuana, you need a marijuana lawyer.
+Massachusetts residents in the Greater Boston area and north of Boston should contact me today for a free consultation.
 I have offices conveniently located in Belmont, MA and Lowell, MA.